JAN MANSKI, exposing the absurdity of the violence

 Words by Lula Criado (Twitter @Lula_ClotMag)

 I had the chance to enjoy Possesia, a prequel to Onania, at Breese Little Gallery in London in March.
-One of the central axes of Possesia series are mutilations and medical experimentations, when and how do the fascination with the surgical steel come about?
+One of the central axes of Possesia series are mutilations and medical experimentations, when and how does the fascination with the surgical steel come about?

-As a child I was fascinated with history, especially its dark side.
+As a child, I was fascinated with history, especially its dark side.
 I’ve since spent a great deal of time researching medical experiments of the Nazi era.
 Their measuring instruments and other bizarre tools opened new areas of possibilities before me.
 During preparations for Onania I visited hospitals and collected vintage surgical tables, gynaecological chairs and other accessories.
 I began to transform ordinary medical accessories into stylised instruments of unknown origin.
 In Possesia I mix them with vintage laboratory equipment, in Onania they are covered with pastel pink.

 The main subject of the trilogy Onania, Possesia and Eugenica is the human body disfigured, damaged and mutated.
 Do you find your creativity is close to biological and medical sciences?